EricJostad/Coding-Quiz-Challenge/README.md

 ## Updates planned
 - Work-out and deploy solution which will decrement time by 10 seconds when the user selects the incorrect answer.
 - Work-out the kinks in the function that calculates the user score.
-- Understand and remove bugs from the function that is supposed to allow the user to reset the quiz without refreshing the page.
 - Create code to allow the user to save their score and then append that score to the High Scores area using local storage.
 - Add visible indicators, such as color, when user selects right or wrong answer.